-Mutual funds: Valued at the NAV of shares held by the Plan at year-end based on quoted market price on active markets on the last business day of the Plan year.
+Mutual funds: Valued at the net asset value ("NAV") of shares held by the Plan at year-end based on quoted market price on active markets on the last business day of the Plan year.

-CCIC Common Stock: Valued at the closing price of the stock as reported by New York Stock Exchange on the last business day of the Plan year.
+CCIC Common Stock: Valued at the closing price of the stock as reported by the New York Stock Exchange on the last business day of the Plan year.